MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 1. Within Visual Studio, you can activate a conda environment for a project as you would any other environment as described on [Select an environment for a project](selecting-a-python-environment-for-a-project.md).

-1. To install additional packages in the environment, use the [Packages tab](python-environments-window-tab-reference.md#packages-tab).
+1. To install more packages in the environment, use the [Packages tab](python-environments-window-tab-reference.md#packages-tab).
 ::: moniker-end

 ::: moniker range=">=vs-2022"